Cadastre QLD Transformation

 - increase productivity by automating workflows and removing unnecessary processes.

-A key part that requires transformation is the 'cadastre', which includes land boundaries, details of ownership, valuations, and supporting legislation.
+A key part of the current digital environment that requires transformation is the 'cadastre', which includes land boundaries, details of ownership, valuations, and supporting legislation.

 One component is the digital cadastral dataset, which defines and records the location and extent of land parcels and is most often used to depict the rights, restrictions and responsibilities over land and water.
 The current dataset for Queensland can only display information in 2D format.
 We need to transform this to a 3D view in the new digital environment to better meet the needs of users that work in 3D (see below).